Tythos/strappy/README.rst

 strappy
 =======

-Rework from intent of original bootstrap scaffolding for minimal, flexible web applications.
+Rework from intent of original Bootstrap scaffolding for minimal, flexible web applications.
 It's awesome!
 It's super-small!
 It's AMD-based!
 It has NO dependencies!
+And it now has responsivee layout with navigation menus!

 You should try it.